RiqueBR/riquebatista.me/README.md

 ## Development

 ### This website was built using:

 1. Gatsby
 2. Netlify
 3. Styled components
 4. [Clak illustrations](https://ls.graphics/)

 Still to do:

 - Finish note template
+- Finish about me page
 - Write some unit tests
+- Add global styles
-  - Add a linter
+- Add fluid typography